davidmpinho/volatility-models-comparison-thesis/README.md

    repository folder (the one where this README file is in), whether you are running things in an IDE or through the terminal (with Rscript).
-4. To see how the data was cleaned and generate the graphs/tables from the article, run the code in the *R_notebooks* folder.
+4. To see how the data was cleaned and generate the graphs/tables from the article, run the code in the */R_notebooks/* folder.
-   If you do not have the data, you can see the output of that code in the *R_notebooks/html_output* folder.
+   If you do not have the data, you can see the output of that code in the */R_notebooks/html_output/* folder.

 ## Repository structure

 (The data folder is not included here for the reasons stated above.
-If you have the data, you only need to create the raw_data folder manually.
+If you have the data, you only need to create the */raw_data/* folder manually.
 Everything else is created automatically by the code.)

 ```